CruGlobal/mpdx-react/README.md

 React Testing Library contains dozen of methods for finding elements.
 Read [this documentation](https://testing-library.com/docs/dom-testing-library/cheatsheet/#queries) to learn more.

 When testing components that load data through GraphQL, it is helpful to be able to control some or all of the data in the query response.
 Wrapping components in a `<GqlMockedProvider>` in the test lets us accomplish this.
 By default, `GqlMockedProvider` intercepts all GraphQL queries, looks at the schema to see what type each of the fields should be, and generates random data that matches the schema.
-It uses a seeded random number generator, so the random data it returns will be stable between test runs.
+It uses a seeded random number generator, so the random data it returns will be stable between test runs. `GqlMockedProvider` is based on the [graphql-ergonomock](https://github.com/SurveyMonkey/graphql-ergonomock) library, which has more detailed documentation in its readme.

 ```tsx
 import { render } from '@testing-library/react';